paleopresto/paleorec/docs/source/index.rst

 PaleoRec
 ========

 PaleoRec is a recommender system for paleoclimate data based on the LiPD format.

+The requirement:
+`lipd.net <https://lipd.net/playground>`_ playground enables climate scientists and users of the LiPD data format to create, edit and upload lipd files.
+However, most of the users enter custom values for the same data causing large variations in the data.

+The effort:
+In an effort to simplify the process of creating LiPD files and maintaining consistency across all the files we have developed PaleoRec.
+It is a simple recommendation system accompanied by autocomplete suggestions.
+The recommendations are provided for measurement tables within paleoData field of the LiPD files.

 .. toctree::